teamneusta/pimcore-presentation-bundle/README.md

 ## Usage

-Create new Pimcore document pages via the document types that are offered by this bundle.
+Create new Pimcore document pages using the document types offered by this bundle.

 ## Configuration

-The bundle provides a handful of _simple_ Areabricks to create Presentations.
-When the bundle is used alongside other bundles it might lead to Areabrick name collisions or one is just not interested in using the _default_ Bricks.
-It is possible to disable the included Areabricks using the following configuration
+The bundle provides a handful of _simple_ areabricks for creating presentations.
+When the bundle is used together with other bundles, there may be collisions of areabrick names or you may simply not be interested in using the _default_ bricks.
+It is possible to disable the included areabricks with the following configuration

 ```yaml
 neusta_pimcore_presentation: